hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 ### Custody requirement

-Each node downloads and custodies a minimum of `CUSTODY_REQUIREMENT` rows and `CUSTODY_REQUIREMENT` columns per slot.
-The particular rows and columns that the node is required to custody are selected pseudo-randomly (more on this below).
+Each node downloads and custodies a minimum of `CUSTODY_REQUIREMENT` columns per slot.
+The particular columns that the node is required to custody are selected pseudo-randomly (more on this below).

 A node *may* choose to custody and serve more than the minimum honesty requirement.
-Such a node explicitly advertises a number greater than `CUSTODY_REQUIREMENT`  via the peer discovery mechanism -- for example, in their ENR (e.g. `custody_lines: 8` if the node custodies `8` rows and `8` columns each slot) -- up to a maximum of `max(MAX_BLOBS_PER_BLOCK, NUMBER_OF_COLUMNS)` (i.e. a super-full node).
+Such a node explicitly advertises a number greater than `CUSTODY_REQUIREMENT`  via the peer discovery mechanism -- for example, in their ENR (e.g. `custody_lines: 8` if the node custodies `8` columns each slot) -- up to a `NUMBER_OF_COLUMNS` (i.e. a super-full node).

-A node stores the custodied rows/columns for the duration of the pruning period and responds to peer requests for samples on those rows/columns.
+A node stores the custodied columns for the duration of the pruning period and responds to peer requests for samples on those columns.

 ### Public, deterministic selection

-The particular rows and columns that a node custodies are selected pseudo-randomly as a function (`get_custody_lines`) of the node-id, epoch, and custody size -- importantly this function can be run by any party as the inputs are all public.
+The particular columns that a node custodies are selected pseudo-randomly as a function (`get_custody_lines`) of the node-id, epoch, and custody size -- importantly this function can be run by any party as the inputs are all public.

 *Note*: increasing the `custody_size` parameter for a given `node_id` and `epoch` extends the returned list (rather than being an entirely new shuffle) such that if `custody_size` is unknown, the default `CUSTODY_REQUIREMENT` will be correct for a subset of the node's custody.